45th National Film Awards: Silver Lotus Award

+Citation: For a well researched portrayal of the still-vital dance form which is the predecessor and creative source of the Odissi tradition.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Chidananda Dasgupta was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: